Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Methods

 \subsection{Link clustering: \\PsiMinL algorithm}

 In one sentence, PsiMinL is an evolutionary algorithm that searches in a cost landscape for local minima that correspond to well separated link clusters.
 Because genetic operators (mutation, crossover, and selection) are combined with deterministic local searches in the cost landscape, PsiMinL can be called a memetic algorithm \cite{neri2012handbook}.
+A PsiMinL glossary is in the Appendix (p.\;\pageref{sec.gloss}).

 Each possible link set $L$ corresponds to a place in the cost landscape, the height of place $L$ is given by the cost function \textit{normalised node-cut} $\Psi(L)$ of link set $L$.
 A lower value of $\Psi(L)$ signals a better separated link set $L$.
 Normalised node-cut can be defined as